As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 Benefits Offered by Misrad Habinui

-Misrad Habinui helps Chayalim Bodedim who are Olim Chadashim by offering an increased rental subsidy (402 NIS per month), starting from the Oleh’s second year in Israel, for a total maximum period of 48 months.
+Misrad Habinui helps Chayalim Bodedim who are Olim Chadashim by offering an increased rental subsidy (402 NIS per month), starting from the Oleh’s 8th month in Israel, until the end of the 5th year from Aliyah.

 Army Leave (Meyuchedet)

 Chayalim Bodedim whose parents live abroad are entitled to a 30-day Meyuchedet (special leave) to fly overseas each year.

 The IDF does not provide medical insurance to soldiers traveling abroad on leave.
 Soldiers must take care of insurance themselves, through private insurance companies or travel agents.